 What's it about?

 PERSONA 5 ROYAL is the latest chapter in the Persona role-playing game (RPG) franchise, and is an expanded version of the game that was released in 2017.
-It casts the player as a student that tries to prevent a sexual assault and pays for his good deed by being framed and arrested by the police.
+It casts the player as a student trying to prevent a sexual assault and paying for his good deed by being framed and arrested by the police.
 Put under probation, he's sent far away to attend a new school and put his life back together, only to discover that rumors have spread through the student body that he's a violent criminal.
 Even worse, he finds himself stumbling into an alternate reality called the Metaverse one day with other students.
 This odd mirror world seems to capture the desires, wishes, and dreams of people, presenting twisted reflections of people and locations, as well as monsters that can be fought and collected.
-Gathering together and calling themselves the Phantom Thieves, the students tries to change the evil deeds of influential people before it's too late by stealing desires and personal treasures, while also responding to the pressures of high school.
+Gathering together and calling themselves the Phantom Thieves, the students try to change the evil deeds of influential people before it's too late, by stealing desires and personal treasures, while also responding to the pressures of high school.
 Royal adds a lot of new content, such as a third school semester, new music, new social activities, new cutscenes to expand and remake the story, and redesigned dungeons.
-Players will gain access to a new grappling hook which gives them the option to reach new locations, a customizable Phantom Thieves den packed with achievements and unlockable items, and even new characters.
+Players will gain access to a new grappling hook, which gives them the option to reach new locations, a customizable Phantom Thieves den packed with achievements and unlockable items, and even new characters.

 Is it any good?

-Dungeons have also received a significant overhaul as well, thanks to a grappling hook feature, which can be used to reach hidden areas or even ambush opponents from a distance.
+Dungeons have received a significant overhaul as well, thanks to a grappling hook feature, which can be used to reach hidden areas or even ambush opponents from a distance.
 Some dungeons have new layouts, including items called Will Seeds in areas that are off the beaten path.
-These items restore your magic points and can give significant bonuses when their entire set are collected.
+These items restore your magic points and can give significant bonuses when their entire set is collected.
 The randomized dungeons known as Momentos have been enhanced as well, with larger levels, as well as an in-dungeon store that can provide bonus experience, money, and items when you're exploring these areas.
 And for Persona 5 veterans, the key adjustment of restocking your ammo after each fight means that you no longer have to spare your ranged weapon attacks during a mission, which makes them vastly more useful.
 If there's a downside to Royal, it's that there are so many things to do and so many options that get presented to you, especially when your group grows past four members, that it can be daunting to figure out what activity you should do when, and with what characters.
 But Persona 5 Royal is so large that you'll love diving into it (or reintroducing yourself to its gameplay) for dozens of hours.